SciNet: Evaluating AI Agents in Relation-Aware Scientific Literature Retrieval: Ego-centric Relation: Evaluating Knowledge Structures via Scientometrics

-\end{floatingfigure} Specifically, we draw on the method proposed by Uzzi et al.~\citep{uzzi2013atypical} for measuring \textbf{novelty}: by analyzing co-citation pairs within a paper’s references, they quantify the extent to which the work combines rare or ``atypical'' knowledge components.
+Specifically, we draw on the method proposed by Uzzi et al.~\cite{uzzi2013atypical} for measuring \textbf{novelty}: by analyzing co-citation pairs within a paper’s references, they quantify the extent to which the work combines rare or ``atypical'' knowledge components.
 This is calculated by converting each co-citation pair's frequency into a Z-score relative to the disciplinary norm, with the paper's final novelty score being the 10th percentile ($p_{10,z}$) of these scores.
 A lower score thus signifies a more novel combination of knowledge.
-In parallel, we adopt the \textbf{disruption index} introduced by Funk and Owen-Smith~\citep{funk2017dynamic}.
+In parallel, we adopt the \textbf{disruption index} introduced by Funk and Owen-Smith~\cite{funk2017dynamic}.
 This metric evaluates whether subsequent publications continue to cite both the focal paper and its predecessors, or instead shift to citing only the focal paper.
 The index is calculated as $(N_i - N_j) / (N_i + N_j)$, where $N_i$ is the count of papers citing only the focal work and $N_j$ is the count citing both the focal work and its references, thereby characterizing whether the work extends existing trajectories or fundamentally disrupts prior research.
+An intuitive comparison illustrating the disruption index is provided in Figure \ref{disruption}.

 \textbf{Evaluation:} For evaluation, each query is used to retrieve a ranked list of 50 candidate papers.
 We employ a multi-faceted assessment strategy covering three distinct aspects.
 First, for our scientometrics indicators, we calculate the raw novelty and disruption scores for each retrieved paper.
 The raw novelty score is a Z-score that is theoretically unbounded, where more negative values indicate higher novelty, while the disruption index ranges from -1 (consolidating) to +1 (disruptive).
 Given the distinct and unintuitive scales of these raw scores, we convert each into a percentile rank against a global reference corpus of millions of papers.
 The average of these percentile ranks for the candidates constitutes our final \textbf{\textit{Novelty-SoS}} and \textbf{\textit{Disruption-SoS}} metrics.